fernandobugni/To-Do-App/README.md

 ## Frontend-app

-Unfortunately, I'm not familiar with Angular so I couldn't code using it.
+Unfortunately, I have never worked as a frontend developer, but I can figure out how to do it.
+I'm not familiar with Angular so I couldn't code using it.
 I ended up using React but I cannot finish all the screens.
 The following are some of them

 ![Webpage](/img/Captura%20desde%202023-02-14%2023-59-13.png "Webpage")